 The “people reached’ refers to the number of individual people that you’ve reached in the past month through the Outbound messaging system.
 What this means is that you only need to pay for the customers who have received at least one Outbound message from your team in the last 30 days.

-This is aimed towards the majority of businesses on the market.
+This is aimed at the majority of businesses on the market.

 But Intercom also offers enterprise-grade services that include advanced permission, security, HIPAA support, and a lot more.